This page helps you decide how to integrate with KlickTipp and whether using the optional PHP Connector makes sense for your use case.

 All business logic, validation rules, and automation behavior remain entirely within KlickTipp.

-The wrapper does not alter this behavior.
+The Connector does not alter this behavior.

 Conceptual structure:

-1. PHP Application
+- PHP Application

-2. PHP Wrapper (optional)
+- PHP Connector (optional)

-3. KlickTipp API
+- KlickTipp API

-4. KlickTipp Platform
+- KlickTipp Platform

 For technical details such as available versions, dependencies, and installation instructions, refer to the package listing on Packagist: